 Each chapter represented on the first place teams will receive a plaque (which will bear the name of the participating student and chapter) and a $1,000 cash award.

 To participate in PRWI, students must submit a completed nomination form, statement of interest, confidentiality agreement form, and affirmative statement of attendance at the Annual Meeting signed by the faculty advisor.
-Nominations opened March 2018.
-Students will be notified by the PRWI faculty coordinator as to whether or not they were selected no later than May 8, 2018.
+Nominations will open in March 2020.
+Students will be notified by the PRWI faculty coordinator as to whether or not they were selected no later than May 8, 2020.
 Students not selected will be notified at the same time.
 Any student placed on the waitlist will be notified of their priority on the waitlist.
 While we cannot guarantee a waitlisted student a position in the Project, students on the waitlist will need to notify the faculty coordinator their intent to participate in the Annual Meeting upon being advised of their waitlisted status.
 If the PRWI faculty coordinator does not hear back from the waitlisted student by the required time, the waitlisted student will be replaced by another unselected student.
 If anticipated attendance at the Annual Meeting is predicated on confirmed selection to the PRWI project, it is only fair to other nominated students that the faculty coordinator is advised early so that another student can be added to the waitlist.
 Selected students who have not registered for the annual meeting by the early bird registration deadline are subject to replacement by a waitlisted student.

 Students and chapter FAs MUST carefully consider a student’s availability prior to submitting a nomination.
 A chapter may be subject to losing the ROA credit provided on the nomination to PRWI if a selected student withdraws from the Project and if in the opinion of both the Executive Office and the PRWI faculty coordinator, the reason for withdrawal should have likely been known before nomination.